Difference Between 225 and 235 Tires – Easily Find Out the Suitable Tire

 This one is often a surprise to people.
 You’d think that a wider tire like the 235 would automatically be better, but wider tires have more rolling resistance.
 That means your car has to work a little harder to move, and that extra effort burns more fuel.

-So, if you’re looking to save a bit at the pump, the narrower 225 tires are probably your best bet.
+If you’re looking to save a bit at the pump, the narrower 225 tires are probably your best bet.
 For people who drive a lot, that small difference can add up over time.

 3. Load Capacity